The BetIslands Online Sportsbook Scam

 The Rise of BetIslands

 Sportsbook Review is a powerful entity when it comes to online sportsbooks and especially frequented by US based bettors.
-If a sportsbook rises in the ranks with SBR and is listed as one of their primary go-to sportsbooks, they will more than likely receive plenty of business from sports bettors.
+If a bookmaker rises in the ranks with SBR and is listed as one of their primary go-to betting sites, they will more than likely receive plenty of business from sports bettors.

 This is precisely how BetIslands rose quickly through the ranks to become one of the more popular sites for US sports bettors.
 BetIslands owner John Kreta and SBR founder John Walker had apparently been friends for years, and even discussed having a beer together in a peepsplace thread.